 Poland is full of hotspots and you can also find public Wi-Fi signs in big cities.
 In Poland, a popular solution for mobile Internet is a prepaid starter card of one of the four major cell phone networks (Orange, Play, Plus, T-Mobile).
 And again with the Greek phone card, I had my mobile Internet without any problems.

-FIRST STOP – KRAKOW
+FIRST STOP – KRAKOW ON BUDGET

 Krakow is one of the most visited cities in Europe.
 The past and the future of Poland are harmoniously intertwined here: medieval Cathedrals, the largest square in Europe and